-Brief Winter Storm Brings Rain, Snow to Southern California
+Winter Storm Brings Rain, Snow to Southern California; SR-2 Closed West of Wrightwood

-Southern Californians woke up to rain and snow Friday morning, but can expect dry and sunny conditions to return later in the day.
+Southern Californians woke up to rain and snow Friday morning, but can expect clear and dry conditions to return later in the day.

 A cold storm system quickly moved over the region overnight, dumping around .10 of inch of rain on most areas.